mariobox/mariosanchez.org/content/note/compound.md

 ### Why-Power

 When you have why-power (a goal), willpower comes easy.
-You need to <mark>know why you are doing what you are doing</mark>.
+You need to **know why you are doing what you are doing**.

 ### Small, Consistent Steps